meonester/Chess-Challenge/README.md

   * You can look at board.IsWhiteToMove when the Think function is called
 * GetPiece() function is giving a null piece after making a move
   * Please make sure you are using the latest version of the project, there was a bug with this function in the original version
-* You can download Stockfish from [here](https://github.com/official-stockfish/Stockfish) - it should work with any other engine that supports UCI protocol